This product was discontinued. For your convenience, we decided to leave this page up.

 Zoom on the Honda EM4000SX

-In a nutshell, the Honda EM4000SX is a portable generator mostly geared towards:
+In summary, the Honda EM4000SX is a portable generator especially useful for:

 - RV travellers wishing to enhance their freedom and nomad lifestyle